-14th of May, to the collectors of his customs at the port of Berwick, forbidding them to exact, or extort, more than half a mark of duty upon each sack of wool of the growth of Scotland, to the number of fourscore sacks, which should be exported by each of the abbots of Kelso, Melros, Dryburgh, and Jedburgh.
-Two days after, he gave letters of protection, to continue in force three years, in behalf of the abbots, monks, servants, and property, of the same monasteries.
-But even royal authority was often found to be only a precarious and insufficient check upon the ferocious habits of people so long subject to the brutalizing influence of predatory warfare.
-We read that, three or four years after this, no Scotsman could travel in England, notwithstanding his being furnished with a passport, without being stopped and robbed ; and that some canons of Jedburgh and Dryburgh, who took a journey into England, to sue for the restoration of property belonging to the churches annexed to their monasteries, were even barbarously murdered.[†]
+14th of May, to the collectors of his customs at the port of Berwick, for-bidding them to exact, or extort, more than half a mark of duty upon each sack of wool of the growth of Scotland, to the number of fourscore sacks, which should be exported by each of the abbots of Kelso, Melros, Dryburgh, and Jedburgh.
+Two days after, he gave letters of protection, to continue in force three years, in behalf of the abbots, monks, servants, and property, of the same monasteries.\ But even royal authority was often found to be only a precarious and insufficient check upon the ferocious habits of people so long subject to the brutalizing influence of predatory warfare.
+We read that, three or four years after this, no Scotsman could travel in England, notwithstanding his being furnished with a passport, without being stopped and robbed; and that some canons of Jedburgh and Dryburgh, who took a journey into England, to sue for the restoration of property belonging to the churches annexed to their monasteries, were even barbarously murdered.†

 The English, having possession of all the castles and places of strength on the Scotish frontier, maintained their footing many years in the territory they had forcibly occupied, though harassed by incessant attacks of the dispossessed proprietors, and hostile neighbours.
 Besides the public and national enmity, there existed a particular quarrel between the Lord Percy, warden of the English border, and William, Earl of Douglas, who guarded the Scotish marches, because the former, by virtue of the King of England's grant, already mentioned, kept possession of the lands and forest of Jedburgh, and other estates, which belonged by inheritance to the latter.
-This animosity gave additional sharpness to the hostilities which about this period desolated the border districts of both kingdoms, and stimulated those warlike chieftains, and their partisans and dependants, to daring exploits, that have long been the subject of popular tradition and song. ‡ At length, by the conduct and persevering valour of Douglas, the intruders were forced to quit their settlements in Teviotdale, which they never again permanently occupied; and in the year 1384, they were all driven out of the kingdom, but such as shut themselves up in Berwick, and in the castles of Roxburgh and Jedburgh, where they were closely watched, and cut off t See the ballads of Chevy Chase, and the Battle of Otterburne.
+This animosity gave additional sharpness to the hostilities which about this period desolated the border districts of both kingdoms, and stimulated those warlike chieftains, and their partisans and dependants, to daring exploits, that have long been the subject of popular tradition and song. ‡ At length, by the conduct and persevering valour of Douglas, the intruders were forced to quit their settlements in Teviotdale, which they never again permanently occupied; and in the year 1384, they were all driven out of the kingdom, but such as shut themselves up in Berwick, and in the castles of Roxburgh and Jedburgh, where they were closely watched, and cut off from all intercourse with their countrymen, except during short intervals of truce.
+Thus, in the articles of a truce agreed upon by the wardens of the opposite marches, on the 27th of June, 1386, it was stipulated, that the garrisons and inhabitants of the above-mentioned places should be suffered to have free communication with England, and be at liberty to purchase provisions in Scotland, within the distance of two miles to the north and west of them. †

-Rotuli Scotiæ.

-+ Scotichronicon, xi.
+\ Rotuli Scotiæ. + Scotichronicon, xi.
 23.